jina-ai/jina-hub/indexers/keyvalue/PostgreSQLDBIndexer/README.md

-# MongoDBIndexer
+# PostgressIndexer

-Key-value indexer wrapper around the Mongo database.
-Mongo is a no-SQL storage system.
-You can read more about it here: https://www.mongodb.com/
+Indexer wrapper around Postgress database.
+Postrges is an open source object-relational database.
+You can read more about it here: https://www.postgresql.org/

-**NOTE** You will need to manually delete the entries in the database if you choose to delete a workspace.

 ## Snippets:

-Initialise MongoDBIndexer:
+Initialise PostgresIndexer:

-`MongoDBIndexer(hostname, port, username, password, database, collection)`
+`PostgreSQLDBIndexer(username, password, database', table')`

 Users can use Pod images in several ways:

 **NOTE**:

-- `MODULE_VERSION` is the version of the MongoDBIndexer, in semver format.
+- `MODULE_VERSION` is the version of the PostgresIndexer, in semver format.
 E.g. `0.0.6`.
 - `JINA_VERSION` is the version of the Jina core version with which the Docker image was built.
 E.g. `1.0.1`

 - YAML file